Investment Performance Measurement on a Single Position and Aggregations

 The second example shows a dividend payment.

-If a gross performance (e.g. before reclaimable taxes) is needed, the cash flows which are classified as „Tax Reclaimable“ (pink) need to be ignored in the calculation of the „Sum Cash Flows“ => see second example below.
-This will result in a performance neutral outflow on the portfolio level which equals the withholding tax payment.
+If a gross performance (e.g. before reclaimable taxes) is needed, the cash flows classified as "Tax Reclaimable" (pink) should be excluded from the calculation of the "Sum Cash Flows" => see second example below.

 3.)
 Payment

-In case of a simple payment I would like you to consider, that if a fee is involved, for an accurate net calculation only the amount of the payment should be taken into account as a performance neutral flow.
-Hence the fee will have a negative impact on the performance of the cash account and the portfolio.
-According to my experience, some standard software packages do not handle this properly.
+For a simple payment, please note that if a fee is involved, then for an accurate net calculation only the payment amount itself should be treated as a performance-neutral flow.
+The fee should therefore have a negative impact on the performance of the cash account – and on the portfolio overall.

-In the payment example, the amount itself is not mapped to a performance cash flow, unlike in the dividend example.
+In the payment example, the amount itself is not mapped to a performance cash flow – unlike in the dividend example.

 Aggregations